 What Is The Link®?

-A correlation between animal abuse, family violence and other forms of community violence has been established.
-Child and animal protection professionals have recognized this link, noting that abuse of both children and animals is connected in a self-perpetuating cycle of violence.
+A correlation between animal abuse, family violence, and other forms of community violence has been established.
+Child and animal protection professionals have recognized this link, noting that abuse of both children and animals is connected to a self-perpetuating cycle of violence.
 When animals in a home are abused or neglected, it is a warning sign that others in the household may not be safe.
-In addition, children who witness animal abuse are at a greater risk of becoming
+In addition, children who witness animal abuse are at a greater risk of becoming abusers themselves.

 How serious is it?